 Date Written: December 14, 2018

-This paper considers the problem of modeling a firm's expected return as a nonlinear function of its observable characteristics.
+This paper considers the problem of modeling a firm’s expected return as a nonlinear function of its observable characteristics.
 We investigate whether theoretically-motivated monotonicity constraints on characteristics and nonstationarity of the conditional expectation function provide statistical and economic benefit.
-Additionally, we provide an approach for characteristic selection using utility functions to summarize the posterior distribution.
-Standard unexplained volume, short-term reversal, size, and variants of momentum are found to be significant characteristics, and there is evidence this set changes in time.
-The data also provide strong support for monotonicity and time variability of the expected return function.
+We present an interpretable model that has similar out-of-sample performance to black-box machine learning methods.
+With this model, the data provide support for monotonicity and time variability of the conditional expectation function.
+Additionally, we develop an approach for characteristic selection using loss functions to summarize the posterior distribution.
+Standard unexplained volume, short-term reversal, size, and variants of momentum are found to be significant characteristics, and there is evidence this set changes over time.

-Keywords: Cross Section of Returns, posterior summarization, Bayesian modeling, Bayesian econometrics
+Keywords: Cross Section of Returns, posterior summarization, Bayesian modeling

 Suggested Citation: Suggested Citation